guptaanu412/example-course-specs/README.md

 <!-- -------------------------------------------------------------------------------- -->

-## Step 7: How will learners find the course and know if it's for them?
+## Step 6: How will learners find the course and know if it's for them?

 <em>

 You are now ready to create a high-level course overview containing:

-* a one-paragraph description (i.e. a "sales pitch" to students)
+- a one-paragraph description (i.e., a sales pitch to students)
-* learning objectives
+- learning objectives
-* a summary of prerequisites
+- a summary of prerequisites

-Doing this earlier often wastes effort, since material is usually added, cut, or moved around in Steps 2-6.
+Doing this earlier often wastes effort, since material is usually added, cut, or moved around in Steps 2-5.

 Output: course description, learning objectives, and prerequisites.